 It may sometimes happen that you do not intend to delete OST files, but you unknowingly or accidentally do it anyways.
 Well, in that case, I would suggest you install Kernel for OST to PST Converter tool in your system.
 The software not only recovers all the deleted OST data but also restores missing or deleted Exchange mailboxes.
 After the restoring process, the software provides you the preview of the data.

 OST files play an important role in MS Outlook serving as the medium of work when there is no internet.
 In this blog, we have discussed that is how you can disable OST if you do not require them anymore.
 But, if you do not want them ever, then you can permanently delete them at once.
-But if you're going to recover any removed or lost data, then Kernel for OST to PST Converter is the best resort.
+But if you're going to recover any removed or lost data, then OST to PST conversion tool is the best resort.